-In what follows, we extend the static neoclassical model to a two-period model which incorporates the two different kinds of social information in our experiment treatments, and derive theoretical predictions for the experiment.
+In what follows, we extend the static model to a two-period model which incorporates the two different kinds of social information in our experiment treatments, and derive theoretical predictions for the experiment.

-4.2 Behavioral Comparison: Rating Info Treatment
+B Behavioral Comparison: Rating Info Treatment

 We first extend the model to incorporate the effect of social information on behavior.
 Recall, in the Rating Info treatment, we give each participant information about her own number of movie ratings and the number of ratings by the median user in her membership cohort.
-Based on the
+Based on the social comparison theory, and conformity theory in particular, we expect that this information will have an effect on user behavior.